kyle-n/kyle-n.github.io/_posts/2022-10-12-rxjs-land-of-paradoxes.md

   .subscribe(data => console.log(data));
 ```

 This is probably why many believe *all* Observables are asynchronous.
-They are not.

-Consider the Observable `sequence$` in the following code:
+However, consider the Observable `sequence$` in the following code:

 ```typescript
 import { from } from 'rxjs';